-Karen Pieters M.S., CCC-SLP has 14 years of experience in speech speech pathology and 4 years of experience in school psychology for a combined total of 18 years.
-Karen joined Monkey Mouths from a practice in Irving where she helped to start the clinic’s feeding program.
-She has worked as a Licensed Specialist in School Psychology in Georgia and Texas.
-Karen has had extensive feeding training with Deborah Beckman M.S., CCC, Lori Overland M.S., CCC-SLP, and Sara R. Johnson M.S., CCC-SLP.
+Karen Pieters M.S., CCC-SLP joined Monkey mouths in 2008 after working at a practice in Irving where she helped start the clinic’s feeding program.
+She has over 14 years of experience in speech pathology and 4 years of experience in school psychology for a combined total of more than 18 years.
+She worked as a Licensed Specialist in School Psychology in Georgia and Texas and has had extensive feeding training with Deborah Beckman M.S., CCC, Lori Overland M.S., CCC-SLP, and Sara R. Johnson M.S., CCC-SLP.
 These skills along with her training in Sensory Integration with Kathryne Carnissa, OTR make her a well-rounded oral-motor/feeding therapist.
 She is also trained in myofascial therapy and Vocal Cord Dysfunction to assist with both swallowing and voice disorders as well as posture and positioning.
-Karen has also completed training with Tamara Kasper, M.S., CCC-SLP, BCBA in the areas of behavior modification, and is certified in the use of Interactive Metronome.
-She has attended Social Thinking training with Michelle Garcia Winner in order to add to her expertize developing a child's social language skills.
-Karen has presented “Rapidly Increase Intelligibility in Young Children” at the TSHA convention and enjoys working on children's speech intelligibility and with motor-planning disorders; her use of PROMPT therapy, the Sound Card System, and the Kaufman Apraxia System is essential in the treatment of motor-planning disorders.
+Karen has also completed training with Tamara Kasper, M.S., CCC-SLP, BCBA in the areas of behavior modification.
+To add to her expertise developing a child's social language skills she has attended Social Thinking training with Michelle Garcia Winner.
+Karen has presented “Rapidly Increase Intelligibility in Young Children” at the TSHA convention and enjoys working on children's speech intelligibility and with motor-planning disorders using PROMPT therapy and Advanced PROMPT Bridging, the Sound Card System, and the Kaufman Apraxia System.
 Her experience in speech and psychology make her a great therapist for children who are experiencing speech/language issues that affect school learning.
-Karen sees parents as partners in the therapy process, and enjoys giving families simple yet effective ideas for home carry-over.
+Karen sees parents as partners in the therapy process and enjoys giving families simple yet effective ideas for home carry-over.
 Karen is married and has one daughter.

 "Tyron began showing signs of frustration when people didn't understand him.
 I wanted to give him the best possible chance as he got ready to start school.
 Ms. Lindsey has done that for him.
 He... more